chrisjosuedev/init-restapi/README.md

 ## Documentation

-You can view the documentation: https://documenter.getpostman.com/view/21748987/VUxKSUZ5
+You can review the documentation: https://documenter.getpostman.com/view/21748987/VUxKSUZ5

 ## Available Scripts